Submissions

 Plagiarism Policy

-According to the Journal, plagiarism is considered a serious breach of scientific ethics.
-We are using Turnitin plagiarism software.
-If the plagiarism is more than 30%, it leads to rejection.
+Plagiarism is considered a serious breach of scientific ethics.
+Thus, the journal uses Turnitin plagiarism software and rejects the manuscript if the plagiarism is more than 30%.

 Article Retraction